-The current general economic conditions, including in Canada and the U.S. and a worldwide economic slowdown, together with market disruptions to the credit and financial markets in Canada, the U.S. and the rest of the world may adversely affect the Trust's activities and its investments.
-In addition, worldwide falling oil and natural gas commodity prices have resulted in an economic slowdown in western Canada.
+Market disruptions to the credit and financial markets in Canada, the U.S. and the rest of the world may adversely affect the Trust's activities and its investments.
+In addition, reduced oil and natural gas commodity prices have resulted in an economic slowdown in western Canada.
 Other current market conditions may include, among other things, the insolvency of market participants, tightening lending standards and decreased availability of cash, changes in employment levels, retail sales levels and real estate values.
 These market conditions may affect occupancy levels in Hotel Properties acquired by the Trust and the Trust's and the Partnerships' ability to obtain credit on favorable terms for future Hotel Property acquisitions.